0xPrimordia/Polis/README.md

 ## Battle Turns

-Each turn you can pick one characters action.
+Each turn you can pick one character's action.
 Once that character’s action has been used, he cannot use an action again until all other character’s currently playable have used their actions.